mui/material-ui/docs/pages/blog/mui-x-v6.md

 ## Decoupling versions from MUI Core

-We're officially decoupling MUI X's versioning from MUI Core (including `@mui/material`).
+We're officially decoupling MUI X's versioning from MUI Core (including `@mui/material`: Material UI).
 We understand that this may cause confusion, so we'd like to explain the main reasons why we're moving in this direction.

 1. Soften migration pains with a yearly release cycle.